ZOEYXIAOZHENG/ZOEYXIAOZHENG/README.md

 ## I am Xiao Zheng
 ## a Web Developer with background in Journalism and Aviation.

+- 💬  Ask me about Airplanes, Travel and Asia.
+- 🏄🏼‍♀️  I’m learning TypeScript and Snowboarding.
-- 👩🏻‍💻  I’m currently looking for a Web Developer job
+- 👩🏻‍💻  I’m currently looking for a Web Developer job.
-- 🏄🏼‍♀️  I’m learning TypeScript and Snowboarding
 - 💚  I like cats, green plants, swimming and creative design...
-- 💬  Ask me about Airplanes, Travel and Asia